-Fisheries in rivers may be permitted on salmon stocks that do not reach their management target.
 All net fisheries in coastal areas and many fjords are to a certain degree harvesting stocks that are below their management targets.
-However all fisheries targeting stocks that do not meet their management target have been reduced over the last years.
-Implemented regulations reflect the gap between the management target and estimated target attainment, so that the measures taken get stricter the greater the gap.
+However all fisheries targeting stocks that do not meet their management target, have been reduced over the last years.
+Implemented regulations reflect the gap between the management target and estimated target attainment, so that the measures taken get stricter the greater the gap, se also section 2.2.
 As a result of already implemented restrictions management target attainment has improved.

 The border River Tana has considerable net fisheries, and the rod catches are also substantial.
 These fisheries are undertaken despite the stocks being far from meeting their spawning targets.
-Bilateral negotiations between Finland and Norway are ongoing and aim at establishing a adaptive management framework that allows for regulatory measures aiming at a sustainable fishery.
+Bilateral negotiations between Finland and Norway are going on and aim at establishing an adaptive management framework that allows for regulatory measures aiming at a sustainable fishery.
 The regulatory measures will be based on a stock rebuilding program.
 The challenges in River Tana are described and commented in Finland's IP.

 2.4 Are there any mixed-stock salmon fisheries and, if so, (a) how are these defined, (b) what was the mean catch in these fisheries in the last five years and (c) how are they managed to ensure that all the contributing stocks are meeting their conservation objectives?
 (Max.
-300 words in total) (Reference: Section 2.8 of the Fisheries Guidelines)
+300 words in total)

+(Reference: Section 2.8 of the Fisheries Guidelines)
-(a)

-A mixed-stock fishery is a fishery exploiting a significant number of salmon from two or more river stocks.
+(a) A mixed-stock fishery is a fishery exploiting a significant number of salmon from two or more river stocks.
 Mixed-stock fisheries include both fjord and coastal fisheries, and fisheries in the main stem of certain large rivers with several tributary river stocks, i.a.
 River Tana.